🇮🇸

 6/10

-The Snæfellsnes Peninsula is often called 'Iceland in miniature' — a 90km finger of land west of Reykjavik that packs extraordinary geological, glacial, and coastal variety into a single accessible drive.
+The Snæfellsnes Peninsula is often called 'Iceland in miniature' — a 90km finger of land west of Reykjavik that packs extraordinary geological, glacial, and coastal variety into a single accessible circuit.
 The centrepiece is Snæfellsjökull, a glaciated stratovolcano that Jules Verne chose as the entrance to the Centre of the Earth in his 1864 novel — and which Halldór Laxness described as mystical in his Nobel Prize-winning work.
-The glacier crowns the peninsula's western tip at 1,446m and is Iceland's most westerly glacier.
-Kirkjufell mountain, rising sharply from the coast near Grundarfjörður, is the most-photographed mountain in Iceland and an iconic foreground for aurora photography.
-Whale watching in the peninsula's sheltered northern bays produces excellent minke and orca sightings.
-At 64.8°N aurora viewing is solid though slightly less reliable than north Iceland destinations — coastal weather brings cloud more frequently.
-The peninsula is close enough to Reykjavik for a 2-3 night self-drive circuit, making it Iceland's most accessible aurora photography destination.
+The glacier crowns the peninsula's western tip at 1,446m and is Iceland's most westerly glacier, now part of Snæfellsjökull National Park.
+Kirkjufell mountain, rising sharply from the coast near Grundarfjörður, is the most-photographed mountain in Iceland (and featured prominently in Game of Thrones) — an iconic foreground for aurora photography.
+Whale watching in the peninsula's sheltered northern bays around Ólafsvík produces excellent minke, humpback, and orca sightings, particularly March-September.
+Ytri Tunga beach hosts one of Iceland's most accessible seal colonies.
+At 64.8°N aurora viewing is solid though coastal weather brings cloud more frequently than inland destinations.
+The peninsula is close enough to Reykjavik for a 2-3 night self-drive circuit, making it Iceland's most accessible aurora photography destination beyond the capital.
+Spring (March–May) brings the return of whale watching around Ólafsvík and Grundarfjörður, with humpback and minke sightings increasing through the season.
+Road conditions on Route 54 are generally reliable by mid-March, though winter tyres remain mandatory.
+For 2026 planning, the peninsula is especially strong as a shoulder-season alternative to the busier South Coast: roads are generally straightforward by May, accommodation opens up outside the smallest villages, and the long evening light is excellent for landscape photography.

 OctNovDecJan+2